aws/mcp-proxy-for-aws/examples/mcp-client/strands/README.md

-# Example: Strands Agents SDK
+# Example: Using MCP Proxy for AWS as a client for Strands Agents SDK

 This example demonstrates how to use `aws_iam_mcp_client` from `mcp-proxy-for-aws` to connect a [Strands](https://strandsagents.com/) AI agent to an MCP server using AWS IAM authentication.